albandiguer/dotfiles/README.md

 ### Keys

-to select sessions named such as `<M-a>` in tmux sessions list selection.
+Select sessions named such as `<M-a>` in tmux sessions list selection.
 We change the profile in iterm2 keys> keys config

 ```